rtulke/rp/README.md

 Requirements
 ------------

-* Python 2.5 or higher
+* Python 2.5 and Python 3.x
 * egrep or grep

 Installation